Art-Sells/Arells/Build-Notes.md

 **If initial Bitcoin amount is less than USDC amount, then "buy" equivalent BTC before exporting so for example: You start with 0.00121 BTC worth $200 when Bitcoin is at $60,000.
 To maintain the same value ($205), when the price of Bitcoin falls to $10,000, you buy Bitcoin using your $205 in USDC.
 At $10,000 per Bitcoin, you would get: $205 / $10,000 = 0.0205 BTC.**

 ### Testing
+- supplicateUSDtoWBTC (with holdMASS function revoked)
+- - If holdMASS is true for all vatopGroups, then start internal countdown (test with simple 30 second countdown) until reset holdMASS to false after countdown API connected to email (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date? (only if all supplicateWBTCtoUSDCs are true then start time)… Update every 24~ hours.
 - Export Test (similar to sell except (Combines the acVactTaa and acVactDas and subtracts from the group with the lowest cpVatop first))
 - - Ensure the “if changes supplicate” logic accounts only for changes from 0, not from number changes if cVactTaa changes from .03 to .02 or the Da, still activate (from selling)
 - Ensure that vatopGroups delete if cVact <= $0.01 and if acVactTas && aBTC = 0, then delete a vatopGroup (do not add a VatopGroup)